Chestnut blight: Conservation efforts in North America

 There are approximately 2,500 chestnut trees growing on 60 acre near West Salem, Wisconsin, which is the world's largest remaining stand of American chestnut.
 These trees are the descendants of those planted by Martin Hicks, an early settler in the area.
 In the late 1800s, Hicks planted fewer than a dozen chestnuts.
 Planted outside the natural range of American chestnut, these trees escaped the initial wave of infection by chestnut blight, but in 1987 scientists found blight also in this stand.
-Scientists are working to try to save the trees.
 There is a program to bring American chestnut back to the Eastern forest funded by the American Chestnut Foundation, Wisconsin Department of Natural Resources, USDA Forest Service, West Virginia University, Michigan State University, and Cornell University.

 Removing blighted trees to control the disease was first attempted when the blight was discovered, but this proved to be an ineffective solution.
 Scientists then set out to introduce a hyperparasitic hypovirus into the chestnut blight fungus.
 The trees infected with virus-treated fungus responded immediately and began to heal over their cankers.
 However, the virus was so efficient at attenuating fungal growth that it prevented the spreading of the virus from an infected fungus growing on one tree to that growing on another tree.
 Only the virus-treated trees recovered.
 Scientific opinion regarding the future of the stand varies.

 Hybrid chestnut trees

-Current efforts are underway by the Forest Health Initiative to use modern breeding techniques and genetic engineering to create resistant tree strains, with contributions from SUNY College of Environmental Science and Forestry, Penn State, the University of Georgia, and the US Forest Service.
+Current efforts are underway by the Forest Health Initiative to use modern breeding techniques and genetic engineering to create resistant tree strains, with contributions from SUNY College of Environmental Science and Forestry, Pennsylvania State University, the University of Georgia, and the United States Forest Service.
 One of the most successful methods of breeding is to create a back cross of a resistant species (such as one from China or Japan) and American chestnut.
 Researchers identified two or three genes that allow for blight resistance, and are focusing on giving the American chestnut hybrids only those genes from the Chinese or Japanese chestnut.

 The two species are first bred to create a 50/50 hybrid.
 After three backcrosses with American chestnut, the remaining genome is approximately 1/16 that of the resistant tree and 15/16 American.
 The strategy is to select blight-resistance genes during the backcrossing while preserving the more wild-type traits of American chestnut as the dominant phenotype.
 Thus, the newly bred hybrid chestnut trees should reach the same heights as the original American chestnut.
 Many of these 15/16 American chestnut hybrids have been planted along the East Coast, including in the Jefferson National Forest and on the Flight 93 National Memorial.
 Some of these sites have had researchers check on the saplings that have been planted to see their survival rate.
 For the hybrids to do well, they need areas with decent drainage and abundant sunlight.
 Meeting these needs can be hard to do, so not all restoration areas have been successful with hybrid survival.